-a) In front of each goal, a "Goal Crease" area shall be marked by a red line 5 cm (2") wide.
-This line shall extend at a right angle from a point on the goal line, 30 cm (1 foot) from the outside of each goal post for a distance of 1.2m (4 feet).
+- a) In front of each goal, a "Goal Crease" area shall be marked by a red line 5 cm (2") wide.
+This line shall extend at a right angle from a point on the goal line, 30 cm (1 foot) from the outside of each goal post for a distance of 1.2m 1.5 m.
 A line parallel to the goal line shall join the ends of these two lines.
-Or, be a line in the shape of a semi-circle with a radius 1.09m that shall be marked on the floor immediately in front of the goal.
-It shall be understood that the area covered by the goal crease on the floor shall extend to all the space above the crease.
+Or, be a line in the shape of a semi-circle with a radius 1.09 1.25m that shall be marked on the floor immediately in front of the goal.
+It shall be understood that the area covered by the goal crease on the floor shall extend to all the space above the crease. - b) The goalkeeper shall be allowed to freeze the puck behind the goal line or to the sides of the goal net provided part of his body is in contact with the goal crease.
+If the goalkeeper causes a stoppage of play by freezing the puck outside the goal crease or privileged area a minor penalty shall be assessed.